MFord80/Project-2-NDIS-Data/README.md

 Low participant counts have been modified along with any related data to protect the privacy of the participants.
 The aggregated totals have not been modified.

+In pgAdmin:
+* Create a new database 'ndis_db'